Last updated on August 27th, 2019 at 10:20 am.

 7. Work Online as a Virtual Assistant

 What does a virtual assistant do?
-In reality, a virtual assistant can do almost anything.
+Actually, a virtual assistant can do almost anything.
 In general, someone who hires a virtual assistant has a successful business but also has one or more tasks that are taking up too much of their time.

 That’s where you come in.
 Virtual assistants can have a variety of responsibilities, including: